stevecalla/hang-in-there-boilerplate/README.md

   * Allow users to drag and drop saved posters into whatever order they want them to appear.

 * Known Issues/Bugs:
   * Form has a number of bugs because validation was not part of the base functionality.
-As an example, if user does not enter poster information, they can return the main page from the "show my poster" button resulting in an undefined image, title, quote.
+As an example, if user does not enter poster information on the form view, they can return the main page from the "show my poster" button resulting in an undefined image, title, quote.
   * Buttons are sometimes not responsive when sharing on zoom call screen share mode.

 ## Technologies